-To the extent that no prospectus may be published unless it has been approved beforehand by the CSSF or the LSE, the public offering process is therefore a two-step process that entails first, the approval of the prospectus, and second, its publication.
+To the extent that no prospectus may be published unless it has been approved beforehand by the CSSF or, as applicable, the LSE, the public offering process is therefore a two-step process that entails first, the approval of the prospectus, and second, its publication.

 This approval, however, does not guarantee the economic and financial soundness of the offering or listing, nor the quality or solvency of the issuer.
 The authorities require that a specific disclaimer be inserted in the prospectus in this respect.
 The draft prospectus is initially submitted for review purposes to such relevant authorities.
-They have 10 working days to notify their decision to approve the prospectus.
+They have 10 working days to notify their decision to approve the prospectus if the issuer already has securities admitted to trading on a regulated market and has previously offered securities to the public.
 This time limit is extended to 20 working days if the securities are offered by an issuer who has not issued securities admitting to trading on a regulated market and has not previously offered securities to the public.
 The time limit runs from the working day following that of the official submission.

 If, at the time of the receipt or processing of the submitted file, the file is not complete or additional information is needed, the issuer will be advised that the file is incomplete, and the time limit then starts to run only from the working day following that on which the requested information has been provided by the issuer in accordance with the provisions of the Prospectus Law.
-The CSSF has 10 days from the submission date to notify the issuer that the file is incomplete or that supplementary information is needed.
+The CSSF has 10 working days from the submission date to notify the issuer that the file is incomplete or that supplementary information is needed.

 The authorities may still validly notify their approval after the expiry of the above-mentioned time limit.
-In particular, this enables the issuer to ask the CSSF to approve the prospectus on a date, which, due to the timetable of the transaction, falls beyond the prescribed time limits provided in the Prospectus Law as regards the notification of the decision of approval.
+In particular, this enables the issuer to ask the CSSF to approve the prospectus on a date that, due to the timetable of the transaction, falls beyond the prescribed time limits provided in the Prospectus Law as regards the notification of the decision of approval.
 The same principles apply to applications for approval of supplements to the prospectus within the time limit for approval of seven days.